Bimo99B9/BimodalAttack/README.md

 ## 🧪 Dataset: AdvBench

-We use prompts from `data/advbench/harmful_behaviors.csv`, a benchmark of harmful behavior goals and expected target completions.
+We use prompts from `data/advbench/harmful_behaviors.csv`, a benchmark of harmful behavior goals and expected target completions, to evaluate the attack's effectiveness.

 ---